 Metal seated vs resilient seated gate valves

 A resilient seated gate valve has a plain valve bottom allowing free passage for sand and pebbles in the valve.
 If impurities pass as the valve closes, the rubber surface will close around the impurities while the valve is closed.
-A high-quality rubber compound is soft enough to absorb impurities, yet strong enough to wash the impurities through when the valve is opened again.
-This means that the rubber surface will regain its original shape securing a drop-tight sealing.
+A high-quality rubber compound absorbs the impurities as the valve closes, and the impurities will be flushed away when the valve is opened again.
+The rubber surface will regain its original shape securing a drop-tight sealing.

 The vast majority of AVK's gate valves are resilient seated, however metal seated gate valves are still requested in some markets, so they are still part of our range for water supply and wastewater treatment.
 See series 54.